-- Right now videos and Facebook Live are getting significant more reach than regular posts.
+- Right now videos and Facebook Live are getting significantly more reach than regular posts.

-Based on these "general" trends (more on that later), depending on the particular goal of each of your posts will potentially determine when you decide to publish that posts.
+Based on these "general" trends (more on that later), depending on the particular goal of each of your posts will potentially determine when you decide to publish those posts.

 While you may get more clicks on a Wednesday, don't count out Thursdays and Fridays for true user engagement.
 People often need 12-24 hours to warm up to your thoughts, as indicated by a 6-7% increase over the Monday to Wednesday period.
 Perhaps not surprisingly, Facebook's so-called “Happiness” index is ten percent higher on Fridays than during the rest of the workweek.

 Notice that the goal isn't always to drive traffic to your website or to generate sales.
 Rather, user engagement and social sharing can help your business reach more people, attract new followers, and have Facebook show more of your posts to more of its users.
 These are all things that can ultimately drive more traffic and sales in your business.

 How can these factors influence your Facebook strategy?
 Evidently, you can try posting new material during the daily 'afternoon slump' right after lunch.
 People are often sluggish after their midday meal and use Facebook to get the juices flowing and catch up with recent events before returning to work.
 This can be the ideal time to engage them with pure marketing content; content that you would like to be shared to reach more people and not necessarily sales related content where you'd want people to click-through.